 Allspice berries are the dried, unripe fruits of a tropical evergreen tree native to Jamaica.
-They are dark brown in colour and average 3mm in diameter.
+They are dark brown in color and average 3mm in diameter.

-The common name allspice is given because the flavour is like a mixture of cinnamon, nutmeg and cloves.
+The common name allspice is given because the flavor is like a mixture of cinnamon, nutmeg and cloves.

 Ground allspice should not be confused with mixed spice, which is much milder and sweeter in flavor.

 - Allspice is the main flavor in ketchup and barbecue sauces.

 - Ground allspice is used in spiced tea, cakes, cookies, fruit pies and French toast.